Skip to main content

 Hallucination Rates by Domain

-Research (2024) shows that without grounding, AI is dangerously unreliable in specialized fields.
+Without grounding, AI is dangerously unreliable in specialized fields (2023–2024 research):

 The Reliability Pipeline